-No public boat launching is available at GRSA.
+No, public boat launching is not available at GRSA.
 GRSA members are welcome to launch and use their boats away from the class activities.
 Non-members will not be allowed to launch boats from the GRSA site.

 Class sessions are held rain or shine.
 In the event of dangerous weather such as lightning, high winds or extreme heat sessions will be held in the covered pavilion.

 This year we are offering an end of camp reunion event.
 This event is in memory of one of GRSA's late Junior Sailing Instructors, Tyler Patnaude.
 This event will consist of both a sailing component and a gala event.
 The sailing will be taking place in the Annual Boats and Bowties Regatta.
 A regatta is a sailboat race and will be held out of GRSA.
 All of our sailing instructors will be taking out larger sailboats and have our Junior Sailors on board to help crew the boat.
 We would like as many campers to come out as possible!